wazuh/wazuh-documentation/source/upgrade-guide/upgrading/legacy/upgrading-wazuh-manager.rst

     # /var/ossec/bin/ossec-control stop
     # systemctl stop wazuh-api

-2. **If you have a distributed architecture**, remove logstash-forwarder as it has been replaced by Filebeat:
+2. **If you have a multitier server**, remove logstash-forwarder as it has been replaced by Filebeat:

   Deb systems: